Slideshow image

 1 Comment

-Sandra Gereau about 2 months ago
+Sandra Gereau 9 months ago

 What a lovely article.
 Christian is a wonderful musician with a extraordinary gift.
 The sting of leaving St. Peter's after so many years was lessened by finding Christian.
 He is such a fine young man.